alexwaweru/Design-Patterns-in-Python/README.md

 We’ll include 2 extras - whipped cream (“whipped”) and an extra shot of espresso; and three changes - decaf, steamed milk (“wet”) and foamed milk (“dry”).

+## 6. Iterator Pattern (Behavioral)
+##### Description
+Used to get a way to access the elements of a collection object in sequential manner without any need to know its underlying representation.
+The iterator pattern decouples algorithms from containers; in some cases, algorithms are necessarily container-specific and thus cannot be decoupled.

+##### Implementation
+Python prescribes a syntax for iterators as part of the language itself, so that language keywords such as for work with what Python calls sequences.
+A sequence has an \_\_iter__() method that returns an iterator object.
+The "iterator protocol" requires \_\_next__() return the next element or raise a StopIteration exception upon reaching the end of the sequence.
+Iterators also provide an \_\_iter__() method returning themselves so that they can also be iterated over e.g., using a for loop.

+##### Implementing type-safe iterator
+To design a container that only accept a particular type of object, you would design an iterator that imposes the constraint that the type of objects it iterates over be of a certain type.
+Use the decorator pattern to create a class that simply wraps the enumeration/iterator that is produced, generating a new object that has the iteration behaviour that we want but the same interface as the original enumeration/iterator.